Murder of Cheng Geok Ha: Death penalty

-On 6 March 1979, after a seven-day trial, both the judges, Justice T. Kulasekaram and Justice T. S. Sinnathuray, reached and presented their final verdict.
+On 6 March 1979, after a seven-day trial, the judges, Justice T. Kulasekaram and Justice T. S. Sinnathuray, reached and presented their final verdict.

 In their final verdict, the two judges rejected the defence's arguments that Quek accidentally killed Cheng, and they agreed that Quek had intentionally strangled Cheng to cause her death, or at least a fatal injury that could in the ordinary cause of nature lead to death.
-Justice Kulasekaram, who read the verdict, stated that both judges agreed with the prosecution that based on the forensic evidence given by Professor Chao, it could be inferred that Quek did not apply light pressure to the neck as he claimed or that he accidentally suffocated the victim.
-With reference to the prosecution's arguments, the judges were satisfied that Quek's actions came in line with the requirements of Section 300 of the Penal Code, which therefore fitted the legal description of murder as an offence under the law.
+Justice Kulasekaram, who read the verdict, stated that both judges agreed with the prosecution that based on the forensic evidence given by Chao, it could be inferred that Quek did not apply light pressure to the neck as he claimed or that he accidentally suffocated the victim.
+With reference to the prosecution's arguments, the judges were satisfied that Quek's actions came in line with the requirements of Section 300 of the Penal Code, and therefore fit the legal description of murder as an offence under the law.

 As such, 43-year-old Quek Kee Siong was found guilty of murder.
 Upon his conviction, Quek was sentenced to death under Section 302 of the Penal Code, which then dictated the death penalty as the mandatory sentence for murder in Singapore.
-Quek was reportedly emotionless as he heard the sentence and he stared at Cheng's parents for a short moment while he was led away from the courtroom by the police officers.
+Quek was reportedly emotionless as he heard the sentence and he stared at Cheng's parents for a moment while he was led away from the courtroom by police officers.

-Quek later filed an appeal to overturn the death sentence.
-But on 17 November 1980, Quek's appeal against his sentence was rejected by the Court of Appeal.
-Chief Justice Wee Chong Jin, who heard the case together with two other judges Choor Singh and A. P. Rajah, cited that this was one of the "clearest cases" of murder based on the medical evidence presented.
-They largely agreed with the High Court that Quek did not kill Cheng accidentally, and thus rejected his defence like the High Court did.
+Quek later filed an appeal to overturn the death sentence, but on 17 November 1980, Quek's appeal was rejected by the Court of Appeal.
+Chief Justice Wee Chong Jin, who heard the case together with two other judges, Choor Singh and A. P. Rajah, cited that this was one of the "clearest cases" of murder based on the medical evidence presented.
+They agreed with the High Court that Quek did not kill Cheng accidentally, and rejected his defence.

-After the loss of his appeal, Quek Kee Siong was eventually hanged at Changi Prison for the murder of Cheng Geok Ha, as confirmed by a crime documentary.
+After the loss of his appeal, Quek Kee Siong was hanged at Changi Prison for the murder of Cheng Geok Ha, as confirmed by a crime documentary.
 However, his execution date remains unspecified.